sxyazi/go-collection/README.md

   </details>

-- GroupBy: Groups the items in a collection using the value of the given key as the identifier.
+- `GroupBy` groups the items in a collection using the value of the given key as the identifier.
 Supports all values supported by `AnyGet`

   <details>
   <summary>Examples</summary>